digitalbazaar/bedrock/CONTRIBUTING.md

-# Bedrock Hacking
+# Contributing to Bedrock

-Details for developers about hacking on the Bedrock code.
+Details for developers about contributing to the Bedrock code.

 ## Development Environment Setup